 Yeast Infection & Thrush

 A buildup of a chemical called bilirubin in your baby’s blood causes jaundice.
 Bilirubin is formed naturally from the body’s normal breakdown of red blood cells.
 The liver is responsible for removing bilirubin from the bloodstream.
-Often a newborn’s liver doesn’t work quite as efficiently as it needs to, and the result can be a slight yellow tinge to their skin.
+Often a newborn’s liver doesn’t work quite as efficiently as it needs to, resulting in a slight yellow tinge to their skin.

 It is common for babies to have a mild case of jaundice, which is entirely harmless.
-If bilirubin does reach high levels, it can become a severe condition and, if not treated effectively, and can lead to some pretty serious health problems.
-Jaundice does tend to be more common in newborns who are breastfeeding and most often in those who are not nursing well.
-If you are breastfeeding, you should be nursing your Baby eight to twelve times per day in the first few days, which will help produce enough milk and help keep bilirubin levels low.
+If bilirubin does reach high levels, it can become a severe condition.
+If not treated effectively, it can lead to serious health problems.
+Jaundice tends to be more common in breastfeeding newborns and, most often, in those who are not nursing well.
+If breastfeeding, you should be nursing your Baby eight to twelve times per day in the first few days, which will help produce enough milk and help keep bilirubin levels low.

 If you suspect that your baby has jaundice, contact your pediatrician.
 Keep breastfeeding, and do it often.
 This is one of the best things you can do to prevent this issue.
-If your baby does get jaundice, it will first appear on their face, then on the chest and abdomen, and finally on their arms and legs.
+If your baby gets jaundice, it will first appear on the face, then on the chest and abdomen, and finally on the arms and legs.
 The whites of the eyes may also be yellow.
 When you have your first checkup with your pediatrician, they will examine your baby for jaundice.
 If they suspect it may be present, they may order a skin or blood test to diagnose the condition definitively.

-Jaundice tends to peak at three to five days old since this is the time when the bilirubin level is highest.
-If your pediatrician determines that jaundice is present, there are several ways you can treat it.
-You can reduce bilirubin levels by placing the infant under special lights when they are undressed.
+Jaundice peaks at three to five days old since this is when the bilirubin level is highest.
+If your pediatrician determines that jaundice is present, you can treat it in several ways.
+You can reduce bilirubin levels by placing the infant under special lights.
 Light therapy can take place in the hospital or at home.
 See this article from Kelly Mom for more reading on breastfeeding a baby with jaundice.

 The Value of a Lactation Consultant

 I cannot overstate the importance of getting help from a professional with any breastfeeding issues.
 An IBCLC (International Board Certified Lactation Consultant) can make a world of difference.
-It is great to listen to podcasts and read articles, but this will not be a substitution for a professional who can help to resolve any issue.
-I encourage you to reach out to a lactation consultant if you need assistance or if breastfeeding is not going smoothly.
+It is excellent to listen to podcasts and read articles, but this will not be a substitute for a professional who can help to resolve any issue.
+I encourage you to contact a lactation consultant if you need assistance or if breastfeeding is not going smoothly.

-If you are concerned about the cost or have limited resources, please reach out to your doctor, midwife, or pediatrician.
+If you are concerned about the cost or need more resources, please contact your doctor, midwife, or pediatrician.
 La Leche League is also an international organization with many free resources and support groups.

 Thank you to the amazing companies that have supported this episode.